awesomeeng/zephjs/README.md

 ## Browser Compatability

 ZephJS is built on modern browser standards and thus requires a modern browser to work.
-In particular it requires the following Web Standards: Shadow DOM v1, Custom Elements v1, Mutation Observer and Fetch.
+In particular it requires the following Web Standards: Shadow DOM v1, Custom Elements v1, Mutation Observer, and Fetch.

 The following browser compatability chart indicates which browsers are supported and which are not.
 (All browser statistics taken from [caniuse.com](https://caniuse.com) and used under the conditions of thier license.)